unicornpkg/unicornpkg.madefor.cc/specification/package-tables.md

 The name or pseudonym of the maintainer of the package table.

+### `thumb`

+A URL which links to a SVG, PNG, or JPEG image file that will be used in out-of-game visual tools.

 ### `licensing`

 The license of the package and its contents.
 Should be a [valid OSI identifier](https://opensource.org/licenses/alphabetical), or `CCPL` if the license is the ComputerCraft Public License.